FadlGh/FadlGh/README.md

 - TikTok: [@Fadl.ghaddar](https://www.tiktok.com/@fadl.ghaddar)

 ## Quick Bio:
+Hello World!
+I'm Fadl, a passionate individual interested in various areas of technology.
 I'm a student from Lebanon, currently in grade 9.
 Feel free to explore my repositories and projects.
 If you have any questions or just want to chat about tech, games, or anything else, don't hesitate to reach out.
 Happy coding! 🚀